LivioGama/rust-jetbrains-git-diff-splitview/.junie/guidelines.md

 Never recreate long files (more than 40 lines) from scratch when they are broken, instead fix them.

 Never generate documentation unless explicitly asked for.
-But if you do, don't start it before all the code is working, running and approved explicitely by me.
+But if you do, don't start it before all the code is working, running and approved explicitly by me.

 "sn" means "still not working try another method"